pscl4rke/recomi/README.md

 By running `make dev` you can create a development virtualenv, and can run `./dev/venv/bin/recomi` to test out the program.

-Running `make test` will run the test suite.
+Running `make test` will run the test suite within the development virtualenv.

 By setting the environment variable `RECOMI_DRY_RUN=True` you can see which `git` commands would have been run without actually running them.